 Although Ian Porterfield scored the winning goal, the game also produced one of the best double saves in football.
 Indeed, the double save by Jimmy Montgomery was quite remarkable.
 The reflex and acrobatics of the great goalkeeper is something no Sunderland supporter will ever forget.

-Indeed, the lads have won the FA Cup two times.
+The lads have won the FA Cup two times.
 The last year they done that is easy to remember, in short, just flip 1973 to 1937.

 We also have a page which includes the documentary, ‘Meanwhile Back In Sunderland’.
 So, if you need to reminisce a little click here to view it.